symengine/symengine/README.md

     CC=clang CXX=clang++ cmake .

 and check that CMake picked it up.

+Using `INTEGER_CLASS=boostmp` would remove the dependency on gmp and use boost's multiprecision integer and rational classes.
+This would make boost, the only dependency and all the code would be under permissive licenses, namely, MIT, BSD 3-clause and Boost License.

 The Nonius based benchmarks (`BUILD_BENCHMARKS_NONIUS`) and Piranha (`WITH_PIRANHA`) depend on Boost, so they are off by default.
 The bechmarked